rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 public functions of nonpublic modules and you can have stable functions in unstable modules or vice versa.

-Note, however, that due to a [rustc bug], stable items inside unstable modules *are* available to stable code in that location!
-So, for example, stable code can import `core::intrinsics::transmute` even though `intrinsics` is an unstable module.
-Thus, this kind of nesting should be avoided when possible.
+Previously, due to a [rustc bug], stable items inside unstable modules were available to stable code in that location.
+As of <!-- date-check --> September 2024, items with [accidentally stabilized paths] are marked with the `#[rustc_allowed_through_unstable_modules]` attribute to prevent code dependent on those paths from breaking.

 The `unstable` attribute may also have the `soft` value, which makes it a future-incompatible deny-by-default lint instead of a hard error.
 This is used